-Forming an outreach strategy is necessary before you actually get to work.
+Forming an off-page SEO strategy is necessary before you actually get to work.
 But even before you create your strategy, you’ll want to know what you’re up against so you can use tactics that will be effective against the competition.

 Helpful Competitive Analysis Tools